zhanar00/Project2/WeatherApp/README.md

 Weather App
-This is a simple weather application it fetches weather data from the OpenWeatherMap API to provide real-time weather information based on your location or city input.
+This is a simple responsible weather application it fetches weather data from the OpenWeatherMap API to provide real-time weather information based on your location or city input.
 The app supports switching between Celsius and Fahrenheit temperatures by clicking on the temperature display.

 Features:
 Current Weather: Displays temperature, humidity, wind speed, and weather description.